apache/ozone/hadoop-hdds/docs/content/interface/OzoneFS.md

 This will make this bucket to be the default file system for HDFS dfs commands and register the o3fs file system type.

-You also need to add the ozone-filesystem.jar file to the classpath:
+You also need to add the ozone-filesystem-hadoop3.jar file to the classpath:

 {{< highlight bash >}}
-export HADOOP_CLASSPATH=/opt/ozone/share/ozonefs/lib/hadoop-ozone-filesystem-lib-current*.jar:$HADOOP_CLASSPATH
+export HADOOP_CLASSPATH=/opt/ozone/share/ozonefs/lib/hadoop-ozone-filesystem-hadoop3-*.jar:$HADOOP_CLASSPATH
 {{< /highlight >}}

+(Note: with Hadoop 2.x, use the `hadoop-ozone-filesystem-hadoop2-*.jar`)

 Once the default Filesystem has been setup, users can run commands like ls, put, mkdir, etc.
 For example,